 Without two positive feedback mechanisms the ice would not have kept advancing from 116,000 years ago to the Last Glacial Maximum.
 The two positive feedback mechanisms are ice-albedo feedback and greenhouse-gas concentrations.
 Ice-albedo feedback in the context of glaciation works as follows: cooling tends to increase snow and ice cover and thus the albedo, thereby reducing the amount of solar energy absorbed and leading to more cooling.
 This video can help explain the topic in the opposite direction (i.e. warming and decrease of snow and ice cover).
 You learned in the Global Surface Temperature lab that a small increase or decrease in greenhouse-gas concentrations can cause relatively large changes in the global surface temperature.
 CO2 concentrations can change dramatically between peaks in interglacial periods and peaks in glacial periods due to changes in oceanic processes.
 For example, CO2 is more soluble in colder waters than in warmer waters.
 Examine the picture below, which shows changes in temperature and CO2 concentrations at Antarctica over approximately the past 400,000 years.

 Watch the video below to visualize the retreat of ice sheets from the Last Glacial Maximum (21,000 years ago or 19,000 B.C.) to the present.
 This visualization was developed at the Zurich University of Applied Sciences.
-Snow and ice cover at the end of the summer is shown.
+Snow and ice cover at the end of the summer is shown as well as the location of the actual shoreline (in yellow).
 Please note that retreat of ice sheets occurs at a glacial pace: you will notice in the animation that the ice sheet moved just 100 meters — which is about the length of a football field — per year as it was retreating from present-day central Indiana to the present-day border of the United States and Canada.
-The yellow line shows the actual shoreline.
 Also shown in the animation are CO2 concentrations, average global temperature, sea level, and the global population.
 Make sure your cursor is not over the video when it is playing; you want to be able to see the change in date as you see the change in land cover.

 Click LGM to view in Google™ Earth the extent of ice and other types of land cover during the Last Glacial Maximum.
 The product is part of a larger project by the Zurich University of Applied Sciences.
 Focus on the Northern Hemisphere and notice just how far south the ice sheets extended.
 The ice sheet that covered Canada and parts of the United States is the Laurentide Ice Sheet.
 It may have been up to 3 km thick over northeastern Canada, but it was much thinner at its edges.
 As noted earlier, the climate was much different 21,000 years ago than it is today.
 For example, much of the eastern United States that wasn’t under the Laurentide Ice Sheet was boreal forest; the boreal forest is now restricted mostly to high-latitude areas.